nahushhh/Covid-Tracker-with-Voice-Assistant/README.md

 Valid phrases -
 How many total cases

 How many total deaths

 How many total recovered

 What are the total number of cases

 What are the total number of deaths

 What are the total number of recovered

 How many cases in India

 How many deaths in India

 How many recovered in India

 How many total tests/total test in India

+Note: You can say any country other than India